 Project Scope & Objectives

-Air Technology Systems was asked to provide a heating, cooling, and ventilation solution for Magna’s purpose-built aluminium casting facility, in Telford, for supplying automotive parts to Jaguar Land Rover.
+Air Technology Systems was asked to provide a heating & ventilation solution for Magna’s purpose-built aluminium casting facility, in Telford, for supplying automotive parts to Jaguar Land Rover.

 We were required to design, supply, and install a system to create comfortable and safe working environments across the foundry, offices, and shipping areas, within the project site.